-Sect. vii.
-And be it further enacted by the authority aforesaid, That whosoever shall be convicted of any voluntary manslaughter, hereafter committed, shall be sentenced to undergo an imprisonment, at hard labour and solitary confinement, in the gaol and penitentiary-house of Philadelphia, for any time not less than two, nor more than ten years, and to give security for his or her good behaviour during life, or for any less time, according to the nature and enormity of the offence; and for the second offence shall be sentenof columniany ced to undergo an imprisonment at hard labour and solitary confinement, in the gaol and penitentiary-house aforesaid, for any time not less than six, nor more than fourteen years.
+acted by the authority aforesaid, That whosoever shall be convicted of any voluntary manslaughter hereafter committed, shall be sentenced to undergo an imprisonment at hard labor and solitary confinement in the gaol and penitentiary house of Philadelphia, for any time not less than two nor more than ten years, and to give security for his or her good behavior during life, or for any less time, according to the nature and enormity of the offence, shall be sentenced to undergo an imprisonment at hard labor and solitary confinement, in the gaol and penitentiary house aforesaid, for any time not less than six nor more than fourteen years.

-Sect. viii.
-And be it further enacted by the authority aforesaid, That wheresoever any person shall be charged with involuntary manslaughter, happening in consequence of an unlawful act, it shall and may be lawful for the Attorney-General, or other person prosecuting the pleas of the commonwealth, with the leave of the court, to waive the felony, and to proceed against and charge such person with a misdemeanor, and to give in evidence any act or acts of man-slaughter; and such person or persons, on conviction, shall be fined or imprisoned, as in cases of misdemeanor; or the said Attorney-General, or other person prosecuting the pleas of the commonwealth, may charge both offences in the same indictment, in which case the jury may acquit the party of one, and find him or her guilty of the other charge.
+[Section VIII.]
+(Section VIII, P. L.) And be it further enacted by the authority aforesaid, That wheresoever any person shall be charged with involuntary manslaughter happening in consequence of an unlawful act, it shall and may be lawful for the attorney general or other person prosecuting the pleas of the commonwealth, with the leave of the court, to waive the felony, and to proceed against and to charge such person with a misdemeanor, and to give in evidence any act or acts of manslaughter, and such person or persons, on conviction, shall be fined or imprisoned, as in cases of misdemeanor; or the said attorney general, or other person, prosecuting the pleas of the commonwealth, may charge both offences in the same indictment, in which case the jury may acquit the party of one, and find him or her guilty of the other charge.

-Sect. ix.
-And be it further enacted by the authority aforesuid, That all claims to dispensation from punishment by benefit of clergy, or benefit of the act of Assembly, entitled "An Act for the ad- 1794. vancement of justice, and more certain administration thereof," () .
-(Vol. 1, pa. shall be and hereby are for ever abolished; and every person con- 105.) victed of any felony, heretofore deemed clergyable, shall undergo Punishment an imprisonment at hard labour and solitary confinement, in the heretofore gaol and penitentiary-house aforesaid, for any time not less than six clergyable. months, and not more than two years, and shall be treated and dealt with as is directed in the act to reform the penal laws of this state, except in those cases where some other specific penalty is prescribed by the act aforesaid to reform the penal laws of this state, or by this act.
+[Section IX.]
+(Section IX, P. L.) And be it further enacted by the authority aforesaid, That all claims to dispensation from punishment by benefit of clergy, or benefit of the act of assembly, entitled, "An act, for the advancement of justice, and more certain administration thereof," shall be, and hereby are, forever abolished; and every person convicted of any felony heretofore deemed clergyable, shall undergo imprisonment at hard labor and solitary confinement in the gaol and penitentiary house aforesaid, for any time not less than six months and not more than two years, and shall be treated and dealt with as is directed in the act to reform the penal laws of this state, except in those cases where some other specific penalty is prescribed by the act aforesaid to reform the penal laws of this state, or by this act.